Arpon-programmer/NeuroCalculator/README.md

 # NeuroCalculator

 NeuroCalculator is a simple neural network model designed to perform basic addition operations.
-It takes two numbers (each less than 10) as input and predicts their sum.
+It takes two numbers as input and predicts their sum.

 ## Features